OxygenCobalt/Auxio/README.md

 ## Building

-Auxio relies on a local version of ExoPlayer that enables some extra features.
+Auxio relies on a custom version of ExoPlayer that enables some extra features.
 So, the build process is as follows:

-1. Change into the project directory
+1. Enter into the project directory
 2. Run `python3 prebuild.py`, which installs ExoPlayer and it's extensions.
 3. Build the project normally in Android Studio.